 h3 = DN from the L1R for the hybrid sample, input line location + 2

-In the case of NN resampling, the values of the hybrid line and hybrid line are used to select the closest line for the current detector/sample column, instead of being used to compute weights.
+In the case of NN resampling, the values of the hybrid line and hybrid line are used to select the closest line for the current detector/sample column, instead of being used to compute weights.
 The hybrid line DN is then the L1R DN value for the closest line location.

 Calculate the apparent Akima pixel location for the current hybrid sample.